-We made use of the outlined theoretical framework in the case of a hypersonic surface phononic crystal made of periodic nickel stripes on a silicon substrate, investigating the pseudosurface acoustic wave frequency gap over the entire filling fraction range, starting from the case where the periodic nanostructures act as a perturbation, to finally reach the substrate full coverage.
+We made use of the outlined theoretical framework in the case of a hypersonic surface phononic crystal made of periodic nickel stripe on a silicon substrate, investigating the pseudosurface acoustic wave frequency gap over the entire filling fraction range, starting from the case where the periodic nanostructures act as a perturbation, to finally reach the substrate full coverage.
 A preliminary understanding of how the construction parameters affect the frequency gap has been achieved.
-We showed that the pseudo-SAW frequency gap results from a combination of geometry $\{p,h\}$ and mass loading $\{m,\rho\}$ factors, the two affecting the pseudo-SAW frequencies in opposite ways.
-A trade-off between p and p is thus necessary for tailoring the pseudo-SAW frequencies or frequency gap for the application at hand.
+We showed that the pseudo-SAW frequency gap results from a combination of geometry $\{p, h\}$ and mass loading $\{m, \rho\}$ factors, the two affecting the pseudo-SAW frequencies in opposite ways.
+A trade-off between p and m is thus necessary for tailoring the pseudo-SAW frequencies or frequency gap for the application at hand.
 The mechanical energy spatial distribution of pseudo-SAW as a function of the filling fraction has been studied, potentially allowing to tailor the device's parameters in order to minimize the energy content scattered out of the desired modes.

-Exploiting finite-elements analysis, we modeled ab-initio the thermal expansion dynamics induced by ultrashort laser pulses in order to study the impulsive generation and lifetime of pseudo-SAWs in these nanostructured composite systems.
-In the ultrafast nanocalorimetry perspective, we reported the break-down of thermodynamical equilibrium between electrons and phonons on the ns time scale at ~ 10 K, at a temperature two order of magnitudes higher than that observed in standard transport measurements.
+Exploiting finite-elements analysis to study the impulsive generation and lifetime of pseudo-SAWs in these nanostructured composite systems, we modeled abinitio the thermal expansion dynamics induced by ultrashort laser pulses.
+In the ultrafast nanocalorimetry perspective, we reported the break-down of thermodynamical equilibrium between electrons and phonons on the ns time scale at $\sim 10$ K, at a temperature two order of magnitudes higher than that observed in standard transport measurements.
 These findings set the limits of applicability of ultrafast nanocalorimetry well above liquid He temperature, the electron-phonon temperature decoupling preventing a proper definition of the temperature concept of the nanosample as a whole.
 In this sense, the present work, while making available a proper tool for interpreting all-optical time-resolved nanocalorimetry experiments, suggests a new route for investigating the physics of the electron-phonon decoupling where the sub-Kelvin temperature requirement is substituted by the ns time resolution.